grnet/snf-image/docs/interface.rst

    to be swap.
 Defining *SWAP=c* will configure the third disk of the VM to be swap.This property only applies to Linux instances.

+ * **CUSTOM_TASK=<base64_encoded_content>**
+   This property can be used to run a user-defined configuration task.
+The value of this property should host the base64-encoded body of the task.
+If you want to write a custom configuration task check :ref:`Configuration Tasks Environment<configuration-tasks-environment>`.

  * **EXCLUDE_ALL_TASKS=yes**
    If this property is defined with a value other than null, then during the deployment, the image will not be configured at all.
 This is really handy